What is it?

 Content marketing is a entire sub-domain of marketing that frequently has to tackle omnichannel challenges.
-To get an audience engage, subscribe, and even share their personal data to drive more relevant experiences, content marketers need to be able to distribute and publicise their assets across many channels, in a way that smoothly facilitates users movement across channels and along their journey.
+To get an audience engage, subscribe, and even share their personal data to drive more relevant experiences, content marketers need to be able to distribute their assets across many channels, in a way that smoothly facilitates users movement across channels and along their journey.

 Regardless of whether content marketing campaigns are topical – relating to current events or specific time periods – or rely on proven, evergreen, assets, they work best when they connect many formats, social channels, apps, experiential marketing, and owned properties into an overall content strategy that positions the organisation as a resource and educator.
 They turn organisational or brand stories into something that is desirable, not a distraction.